SeivaDArve/powerline.bat/readme.md

 To have it you will need:

 1. Windows Terminal Preview from Microsoft Store https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701
-2. A font containing powerline symbols in my case 'Cascadia Code PL' from Microsoft github repo https://github.com/microsoft/cascadia-code/releases
+2. A font containing powerline symbols, in my case 'Cascadia Code PL' from Microsoft github repo https://github.com/microsoft/cascadia-code/releases

 In case of Sublime Text: